All of our habits have a cumulative effect over our lifetimes. Every little change helps. Here are a few easy things you can do to reduce your waste:

 In the United States, 30-40% of the food produced is ultimately thrown away.
 That means we’re not only wasting the resources and energy used to produce and transport the food, but we’re also wasting our hard earned money.
 Reduce food waste by buying only what you can eat in a week, storing produce correctly so it lasts longer and learning to make meals that use up leftover food (like soups and stir-fry dishes).
 Make sure you can see everything in your fridge and cupboards so nothing gets forgotten.

 Roughly 30% of household trash is compostable.
-By returning food scraps and other natural waste back to the environment, you enrich the soil and reduce the demand for toxic landfills.
+By returning food scraps and other natural waste back to the environment, you reduce methane gas emissions, reduce the demand for toxic landfills and enrich the soil.

 Rethink the need for trash bags

 Plastic trash bags prevent the items inside them from decomposing.
 Biodegradable bags can’t break down in a landfill because they need to be exposed to microbes and oxygen so they’re no better than a plastic trash bag.
 Instead, go bagless!
 By composting kitchen scraps and reducing food waste, you’ll eliminate the need for trash bags all together.
 The only items left in your trash can will likely be bits of plastic, receipts, stickers and non-recyclable wrappers, which can all be emptied directly into your curbside trash bin with no mess.